 person's life, and continues to nurture this faith in Jesus Christ through the gifts of the Holy

 facilitates one's journey in faith and helps a person to grow into the reality of eternal life.

 We gather together to explore the treasures of the Catholic faith.
 We learn about the person of Jesus and to develop an intimate friendship with our Savior through prayer, scripture study, exploration of Catholic beliefs and practices, Eucharistic worship, and fellowship.

 RCIA includes various liturgical rites that are celebrated on the way to full membership in the Catholic Church.
 The journey is marked by these rites which celebrate what has been reflected upon and received.
 Thus they are liturgical landmarks, public celebrations of a deepening acceptance of the Lord's call and steps in a process of coming to a greater knowledge of Christ and His Church.

 In the city of Winona, we run a

 joint RCIA program with all the area Catholic Churches as well as Winona State University and Saint

 We meet weekly on Tuesday evenings from 7:00pm to 8:30pm at the Cathedral of the Sacred Heart in the St. Thomas Room.
 Classes begin in late September and conclude with the celebration of Pentecost.

 The journey is always a beginning!
 If you have felt the first stirrings of interest in discovering what it means to know who Jesus is and what it means to be a Catholic Christian, please come and join us for the journey.

-To receive more information, call the Rectory Office, 507-452-4470 or email email@example.com.
-Leave give your name, telephone number, and email.
+To receive more information, call the Rectory Office, 507-452-4770 or fill out this form.
 A member of the RCIA team will contact you.